GuidoCruz95/lets_plan_it_be/README.md

-# Planning my Church
+# Lets Plan It
-A REST api written in Django to organize the church elements.
+A REST api written in Django to organize the LetsPlanIt elements.

 ## Technologies used
 * [DRF](www.django-rest-framework.org/): A powerful and flexible toolkit for building Web APIs